-01 Jul Why digital printing will compliment – not kill – offset printing
+01 Jul Why digital printing will complement – not kill – offset printing

 The rise of customisation and short-run jobs has contributed to the success of digital printing, but offset is still great for long-run jobs with static assets.
 And the two combined are a perfect combo.